Tarekbouamer/Tarekbouamer.github.io/_posts/2024-08-08-diffusion_models.md

 **Regularization**: The latent diffusion model can be regularized to prevent high variance in the latent space.

-- KL-reg: a slight KL-penality on the latent space towards standard normal.
+- **KL-reg**: a slight KL penalty on the latent space toward standard normal.
-- VQ-reg: uses vector quantization layer within the decoder.
+- **VQ-reg**: uses a vector quantization layer within the decoder.

 ## Applications